OctopusDeploy/blog/blog/2020-05/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 ![A runbook that's scheduled to run every week](octopus_triggers.png)

 This enforces various good practices, such as ensuring all code is committed to source control reasonably frequently and that dev/test databases remain reasonably consistent.
-Also, each time a developer deploys their latest dev or test source code to a new clone you are effectively practicing your production deployment, so you’ll find that deployment issues tend to be caught much earlier - “on my machine”.
+Also, each time a developer deploys their latest dev or test source code to a new clone, you are effectively practicing your production deployment, so you’ll find that deployment issues tend to be caught much earlier - “on my machine”.

 Of course, this entire blog has been based on a single database for simplicity.
-In a real world scenario you might have multiple databases, often with cross-database dependencies (ouch).
-The beauty of combining SQL Clone and Runbooks is that your runbook could provision all the required databases so you know you are never missing a dependency.
+In a real world scenario, you might have multiple databases, often with cross-database dependencies (ouch).
+The beauty of combining SQL Clone and Runbooks is that your runbook could provision all the required databases, so you know you are never missing a dependency.

 And all those databases/clones need to live on an SQL Instance, which needs to live on a VM or container somewhere.
 And those VMs and containers need to live on some infrastructure either with your cloud provider or on your own bare metal.